 Even though sleep is a requirement for survival it is the most common struggle and complaint among adults.

-The common most frequent recommendation is to develop a sleep routine.
+One of the common recommendations for sleep difficulties is to develop a sleep routine.
 To go to bed and wake-up at roughly the same time each day.

 Agreed this is a key to developing, healthy sleep habits, but easier said than done.

 Most people are able to identify what is their ideal sleep needs.
 For most adults, it’s between 7-9 hours of sleep.
 But the difficulty lies in how do I get the needed sleep when there are so many demands and pressures on my time and energy.